AEC armoured command vehicle: History

 During the Second World War, the United Kingdom was the only country to develop and widely employ purpose-built armoured command vehicles.
 Those were essentially armoured buses based on truck chassis.

 The most common ACV of the British Army was the AEC 4x4 ACV.
 The vehicle, based on AEC Matador chassis, entered production in 1941.
 A total of about 415 units were built.
 The vehicle was used for the first time in the North African Campaign and remained in service until the end of the war.
-Big and comfortable, it was nicknamed Dorchester by the troops, after the luxury hotel in London.
+Big and comfortable, it was nicknamed "Dorchester" by the troops, after the luxury hotel in London.
+Two of these ACVs, nicknamed Romeo and Juliet, were brought to Risalpur from Burma by the 254th Indian Tank Brigade at the end of the war and remained in service with the Pakistan Army until 1963.

 Three ACVs of this type were captured by the German Afrika Korps.
 Two of them, named "Max" and "Moritz", were employed by Rommel and his staff throughout the campaign.

 In 1944 a larger AEC 6x6 ACV was developed.
-The vehicle was based on AEC 0857 lorry chassis and was powered by the AEC 198 150 hp engine.
+The vehicle was based on the AEC 0857 lorry chassis and was powered by the AEC 198 150 hp engine.
 The hull was welded from 9 mm thick rolled steel.
 The weight of the vehicle reached 17 tons.
 One hundred and fifty one units were built.

-Both vehicles were built in two configurations, called LP (Low Power) and HP (High Power), with different radio equipment.
+Both vehicles were built in two configurations, called LP (low power) and HP (high power), with different radio equipment.